depixusgenome/trackanalysis/doc/CycleApp/muwells.rst

 5. correcting z-axis dependant parameters in the workflow according to this µV scale and the expected hairpin size.
 This size is 1073 bases per default (Hairpin HP5).

+The algorithm deal with inverted polarity in µV as well as non-opening cycles.

 Differences with the optical systems
 ====================================